Mary Anderson (decedent): Death and discovery of the body

 P.S.
 I have no relatives.
 You can use my body as you choose."

 She was white, estimated to be between in her mid-30s to early 50s, and well-groomed with manicured nails and neatly combed hair.
 She had a copper intrauterine device inserted and she appeared to have had breast surgery at some point in her life.

 Investigation

 When her hotel registration information proved false, investigators unsuccessfully attempted to identify her through fingerprint records on file with the FBI, as well as through missing person reports filed in the U.S., Canada, and through Interpol.
 They were also unable to trace the origins of the cyanide she had used to end her life.
-The medical examiner’s office stated that the woman had "intentionally obliterated" any means of identification.
+The medical examiner's office stated that the woman had "intentionally obliterated" any means of identification.

 Othram Inc. was contacted to assist with her identification in May 2021.

+In 2023, advanced DNA testing suggested that her biogeographical origins connected to Eastern Iran or Afghanistan, with some likely Persian heritage.